For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 BLACK-CAPPED WARBLING-FINCH (Poospiza melanoleuca)

-TUCUMAN MOUNTAIN-FINCH (Compsospiza baeri) [E]
+TUCUMAN MOUNTAIN-FINCH (Compsospiza baeri) – Great photos of this good looking endemic above Tafi.
+[E]

 PUNA YELLOW-FINCH (Sicalis lutea)